-Around this time in 2017, Andy and I had agreed to co-write our first book Making Fake Star Trek.
+Around this time in 2017, I had agreed to co-write my first book.
 I was ready to hop onto my Macbook and start plugging away like I normally do for the many blogs, articles and show notes that I create every week.
 My process is to write a sloppy first draft, trying to edit as little as possible, and then go back to edit and redraft it to final form.

-I was itching to do just that with this book when Andy suggested we do something radically different.
+I was itching to do just that with this book when my co-author suggested we do something radically different.
 He suggested we “talk out” the first draft.

 I had no idea what he meant by this.

 He explained that he wanted to spend some time talking, as we’ve done over the years and retell our stories of how we got involved in a Star Trek fan film, from beginning to end.
 Since I had a lot of experience recording podcast interviews, he also suggested that we could record these conversations.